tweag/nickel/rfcs/002-merge-types-terms-syntax.md

 ### Semantics

-The first challenge is to give a semantics for all the strange term we can now
+The first challenge is to give a semantics for all the strange terms we can now
 write:

 ```nickel